apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 So, ZO-Muon is good if it moves the needle on that.
 The "Muon" part is kinda just a bonus.

-One thing that I've noticed as I'm doing experiments here.
+Random thing that I've noticed as I'm doing experiments here.
 Both Muon and LOZO sample `z` differently, and create a `z` with different expected variance.
 If you don't renormalize, your choice of `z` distribution will inadvertently affect your choice of `ε`, potentially screwing your results.
 Polar orthogonalization gives you parameter perturbations with Frobenius norm `‖z‖²_F = r`, LOZO gives `mnr`, and standard Gaussian gives `mn`.
 Where `m` and `n` are the dimensions of the matrix, and `r` is the LoRA rank.

 But, I feel like there's something here.
-An interesting set of tradeoffs.
+Building higher-rank updates out of low-rank spectral subspaces directly has an interesting set of tradeoffs.

 ## Practical Research Proposals